LetCompliance

 Step 9: Gas Safety Certificate (CP12)

 Arrange a Gas Safe registered engineer to inspect every gas appliance and issue a CP12 certificate.
 Valid for 12 months.
 Budget: £60–£120 per inspection.
 Copy must be given to the tenant before move-in (and within 28 days of each annual renewal).
-Missing CP12 = unlimited fine + blocks Section 8 on rent grounds.
+Missing CP12 = unlimited fine, and it does not bar a Section 8 claim (only deposit non-compliance does) but it is the first thing a defence will raise.
 See gas safety guide.

 Step 10: EICR (electrical)